On factorization and vector bundles of conformal blocks from vertex algebras

 In \cite{nt}, Nagatomo and Tsuchiya remark that the coinvariants on rational curves with coordinates using Zhu's Lie algebra are equivalent to those considered by Beilinson and Drinfeld.
 In Proposition \ref{prop:IsoCo}, we verify their genus zero statement, and further show that coinvariants from the chiral Lie algebra are isomorphic to those given by $\mathfrak{g}_{\,C\setminus P_ \bullet}(V)$ whenever Zhu's Lie algebra is defined.
 For instance, when $V$ is quasi-primary generated and one works over a family of curves admitting an atlas where all transition functions are M\"obius transformations, both perspectives are equivalent.
-This perhaps surprising result gives the first hint for why Zhu's conjecture can be extended to \textit{coordinate-free} curves of arbitrary genus for more general vertex algebras than first proposed.